 Copper Pennies Carrot SaladJust like pineapple, we southerners also love our sweet and sour dishes.
 From salads, to green beans, to pickles, that combination of flavor has long been a southern favorite and Copper Penny Carrots are another dish that falls into that category.
 Named so because they resemble pennies, it is a cold marinated salad of thinly sliced vegetables - carrots, sweet onion and sweet bell pepper - tossed and left to marinade in a hot, sweet and sour mixture of tomato, vinegar and seasonings.
 Also known as bronze pennies, they are as fabulous as a holiday side as they are at a barbecue, and perfect for the Easter table.

 Even though they are loaded with flavor, they are super simple to make.
 You want the carrots to be fairly thin slices, though I don't like them paper thin so I cut them about 1/8 to 1/4-inch.
 Use a mandolin to make it an easy job.
 You'll also want to cook the carrots only to crisp-tender, but not mushy, so while you could use frozen and even canned, raw carrots shine best in this dish.
+I use the microwave, but you may also cook them any other way, including boiling them.
 Add a half of a Vidalia or other sweet onion, also thinly sliced.
 I prefer sweet onion, but use a stronger onion if you prefer, such as a nice red.

 Add half of a thinly sliced green bell pepper.
 Remove all of the ribs and slice the green pepper as thinly as you possibly can.
 Toss.